Police Week 2021 honors fallen Defenders, police officers

-Office of Special Investigations agents show Bailey Elementary School students how they obtain fingerprints during Police Week 2021 at Edwards Air Force Base, California, May 11.
-(Air Force photo by Giancarlo Casem)
+The 412th Security Forces Squadron observed National Police Week May 10-14 at Edwards Air Force Base, California.
+(Air Force video by Giancarlo Casem)

 |Date Taken: